triicst/IT/mongodb/hircoriq-mongodb-cluster/README.md

 /dev/xvdb              /data     xfs    defaults                0 2
 ```

-Eash node in the replica cluster should have an XFS formated data volume mounted at /data and configured to mount at boot time before moving on to the next step.
+Each node in the replica cluster should have an XFS formated data volume mounted at /data and configured to mount at boot time before moving on to the next step.

 ## Disable Transparent Hugepages [all nodes]